Advertiser Disclosure

 About Defunct eBay Partnerships: PayPal Working Capital & Square Capital

-We mentioned eBay’s new lending partnership with LendingPoint.
-This joint program replaces earlier loan partnerships with PayPal and Square.
+eBay’s lending partnership with LendingPoint replaces earlier loan partnerships with PayPal and Square.

 eBay had a partnership with PayPal Working Capital through which borrowers could have payments automatically deducted from their sellers’ accounts.
-This partnership ended around the time eBay’s long-standing operating agreement with PayPal ended this summer.
+This partnership ended around the time eBay’s long-standing operating agreement with PayPal ended.

 eBay had also partnered with Square Capital to offer loans up to $100,000.
 That partnership went quiet some time in 2019, and eBay no longer makes mention of the relationship.